rsuwaileh/IDRISI/baselines/README.md

 ### Arabic Results
-The F1 results for the Type-less and Type-based Arabic LMR models on IDRISI-R<sub>AR</sub>
+The F1 results for the Type-less and Type-based Arabic LMR models tested on IDRISI-R<sub>AR</sub>.
+CRF and BERT models are trained on IDRISI-R training subset, but the other models do not allow retraining.

 ||Random ||||||||||||Time-based||||||||||||
 |-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|